ClimbingThekingdom

 ice takes over

-In winter, the face of climbing changes.
-Waterfalls freeze, torrents become translucent columns and valleys are transformed into cathedrals of ice.
-Ice climbing combines physical intensity with fragile aesthetics.
-Every ice axe stroke makes the wall vibrate, and every pitch is a timeless adventure.
-In the Hautes-Alpes, verticality knows no season…
+In winter, climbing takes on a whole new character.
+Waterfalls freeze solid, torrents become translucent columns, and valleys are transformed into ice cathedrals.
+Ice climbing combines physical intensity with fragile beauty.
+Every strike of the ice axe makes the wall vibrate; every pitch feels like a timeless adventure.
+In the Hautes-Alpes, the verticality knows no season.

 J. Novak